Superman: Deadly Legacy: History

 One of the initiators of the idea for using the comic book medium as a tool for promoting landmine awareness was then First Lady of the United States Hillary Clinton, after visiting Bosnia and after reviewing a mine awareness coloring book for younger children.
 Superman became the feature character for the comic book because of his status as a "citizen of the world".
 Another initiator of the concept of publishing Superman: Deadly Legacy as a mine-awareness project was Madeleine Albright, a former chief of delegates of the United States at the United Nations.
 Albright contacted American singer Judy Collins, then a special envoy of UNICEF.
-Collins, in turn, reached out to DC Comics through Warner Bros.
+Collins, in turn, reached out to Jeanette Kahn at DC Comics through Warner Bros.
+The project was assigned to Matthew Lorin, a Director on the National Security Council (NSC) Staff in the Directorate for Democracy, Human Rights and Humanitarian Affairs who was the NSC point for PSYOPS and Information Campaigns in Bosnia.
 In Bosnia, the project was led by the IFOR Information Campaign based in Sarajevo.
 The images depicted in the comic were based on actual images from the area around Sarajevo, taken by SGT Paul Panzer and MAJ Nick Swayne.
 DC Comics is a division of Warner Bros.